b13/sg-cookie-optin/README.md

 5. **Integrate the Updated Script**
    Ensure the new `statistics.es.js` file is correctly loaded in your TYPO3 backend module.
 Clear caches in TYPO3 to reflect the changes.

+## Content Security Policy (CSP) nonces in sg_cookie_optin

+Starting with version 7.1.0, sg_cookie_optin integrates with TYPO3’s CSP nonce mechanism to make the extension work out-of-the-box on installations that enforce a strict Content Security Policy.

+What this means
+- On every frontend request, TYPO3 generates a unique nonce value and sends it in the CSP header (script-src/style-src).
+- sg_cookie_optin uses that nonce for the assets it renders so that browsers are allowed to execute or apply them when CSP is enabled.

+How we add the nonce
+- We obtain the per-request nonce from $GLOBALS['TYPO3_REQUEST']->getAttribute('nonce') (an instance of TYPO3\CMS\Core\Security\ContentSecurityPolicy\ConsumableNonce).
+- We then add a nonce attribute to the following elements the extension renders:
+  - Inline JSON: <script id="cookieOptinData" type="application/json" nonce="...">…</script>
+  - Inline JavaScript (when assets are rendered inline)
+  - External JavaScript <script src="…" nonce="…"></script>
+  - Inline CSS <style nonce="…">…</style>
+  - Preload links for JS and CSS: <link rel="preload" … nonce="…"> (Note: current CSP enforcers ignore nonce on <link>, but adding it is harmless and future-proof.)

+Caching implications (important)
+- TYPO3 replaces cached nonce placeholders with the request-specific nonce just before sending the response using Frontend NonceValueSubstitution.
+We use the provided ConsumableNonce->consume() API accordingly, so TYPO3 can safely substitute nonces even when the page content is cached.
+- Reverse proxies/CDNs: If a reverse proxy caches the fully substituted HTML together with the CSP headers, subsequent users could receive a stale nonce that does not match the CSP header.
+In most typical TYPO3 setups the substitution happens late enough to avoid proxy caching of placeholders, but please verify your proxy configuration:
+  - Either bypass proxy caching for pages that set CSP nonces, or
+  - Ensure the proxy varies/not caches pages that include CSP nonces and their CSP headers, or
+  - Use TYPO3’s default page caching only (no additional full-page caching at the edge) for pages where CSP is enforced with nonces.

+What end-users (integrators) may need to configure
+- Enable/adjust CSP in your site configuration so the policy allows nonce-based execution and styles:
+  - script-src: include 'self' and 'nonce-<dynamic>' or generally allow 'nonce-*' via TYPO3’s CSP configuration (TYPO3 emits the concrete nonce value per request).
+  - style-src: include 'self' and the nonce as above.
+If you still need inline styles without nonce, you would have to add 'unsafe-inline' (not recommended).
+- If you previously used hashes ('sha256-…') for inline assets, you can keep them, but the nonce must then be present and match for the sg_cookie_optin rendered tags, otherwise the browser will block them.
+- If you disabled inline asset rendering in sg_cookie_optin (render_assets_inline = 0), we still add the nonce to the external <script> element.
+Make sure your CSP allows loading that URL (script-src) from your domain/base URL.

+Backwards compatibility
+- If CSP is not enabled on your site, the nonce attribute is simply omitted and nothing changes for you.
+- The nonce on <link rel="preload"> is ignored by browsers if CSP does not evaluate it; it does not break older setups.

+Troubleshooting
+- Browser blocks cookie opt-in script/style with a CSP error: Check that your CSP header includes a nonce on script-src/style-src and that it matches the one TYPO3 generated.
+In TYPO3 v13+, the backend module “HTTP headers” or your site YAML can be used to configure CSP.
+- Using a CDN/reverse proxy and seeing random CSP errors: Revisit the proxy caching notes above; ensure dynamic nonce responses are not cached across requests.

+References
+- TYPO3 CSP and nonces: https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/Security/ContentSecurityPolicy/Index.html
+- TYPO3 ConsumableNonce API (class source): https://github.com/TYPO3/typo3/blob/main/typo3/sysext/core/Classes/Security/ContentSecurityPolicy/ConsumableNonce.php
+- TYPO3 Frontend NonceValueSubstitution (class source): https://github.com/TYPO3/typo3/blob/main/typo3/sysext/frontend/Classes/Cache/NonceValueSubstitution.php